Session 1: Human rights: What are they, and how can they be protected?

 7. “Liberty wins landmark stop and search case in court of human rights” https://www.theguardian.com/world/2010/jan/12/stop-and-search-ruled-illegal

 - Get feedback from the students about their thoughts.
 As they are feeding back, you might want to tell them about the outcomes of the actual cases.
-More information is on MV Citizenship Resource 1.4 You Be the Judge teacher sheet.
 Do they think the outcomes are fair?
-Why / why not?
+Why? / Why not?

 - Show Slide 19 and discuss the statement: “There are no rights without responsibilities.”
 What does it mean?
-Do they agree?
+Do the students agree?

 - Show Slide 20 and return to the five characters from the start of the session.
 How might they be affected by human rights? e.g. the police officer will have to consider human rights when dealing with criminals and suspects